DAPHNIS PLACIDA PLACIDA (Walker, 1856)

 OVUM:

-LARVA: In the final instar, horn long, downcurved, tuberculate.
-A pale dorso-lateral stripe runs from segment 2 to base of horn and a pale line is present on the anal segment.
+LARVA: In the final instar most are green with a stout, curved, tuberculate, black-tipped, yellow horn.
+A pale yellow dorso-lateral stripe runs from segment 2 to the base of the horn.
+This is edged below with sky-blue dots set in a black background.
+A fainter ventro-lateral yellow line is also present, as is a pale line edging the anal flap.
 Spiracles orange (Bell & Scott, 1937).

-PUPA: More slender than that of D. hypothous.
+PUPA: More slender than that of Daphnis hypothous.
 Cremaster almost identical.
 Colour tawny-ochraceous, spotted with black on abdomen (Bell & Scott, 1937).

 Larval hostplants.
 Alstonia and Tabernaemontana (Apocynaceae) (Inoue, Kennett & Kitching, [1996] 1997).